2024 B2B Tech Buyer Behavior: 120+ Insights from Our Latest Research

 The B2B tech buyer profile

-Inbox Insight surveyed 800+ B2B marketers across the USA and EMEA regions spanning various industries.
+Inbox Insight surveyed 800+ B2B Buyers across the USA and EMEA regions spanning various industries.

 Seniority level